 - Mentorship from Columbia faculty members on an individualized research project in the field of neuroscience and aging research,

 - A range of additional learning opportunities including a seminar series, journal clubs, lectures, and shadowing opportunities,

 - Professional networking and social events to foster a sense of community and mentorship that will extend beyond the STAR U program.

 If needed, housing for the 8-weeks can be provided through The International House of New York(link is external), a residence aligned with several universities in New York, which focuses on interaction of residents in a culture built upon the values of empathy, respect and moral courage.
 It is located near Columbia University’s main campus and includes dorm-style accommodations along with meal options.

-STAR U students will also receive transportation passes, a travel stipend to New York City (if necessary), a stipend of $4000 for the 8-week period to offset other living expenses in New York City, and additional funds to support students to attend one or two national conferences during the academic year.
+STAR U students will also receive transportation passes, a travel stipend to New York City (if necessary), a living stipend for the 8-week period to offset other living expenses in New York City, and additional funds to support students to attend one or two national conferences during the academic year.

 For further details on the program, including eligibility and application process, visit Star U.